Computing the recession cone of a convex upper image via convex projection: Numerical Examples

 \section{Numerical Examples}

-In this section we provide numerical examples to illustrate the proposed solution methodology.
-We consider a two-dimensional linear problem and two semidefinite programming problems with different objective functions minimized over the same feasible set. \begin{example} Consider the illustrative two-dimensional linear example
+In this section, we provide numerical examples to illustrate the proposed solution methodology.
+We consider a two-dimensional {and a three-dimensional} linear problem and two semidefinite programming problems with different objective functions minimized over the same feasible set. \begin{example} Consider the illustrative two-dimensional linear example

 As outlined in Section~\ref{subsect:linear}, to identify the recession cone of the upper image, it suffices to solve two scalar linear problems,